patternfly/patternfly-elements/.changeset/wild-falcons-do.md

 "@patternfly/elements": patch
 ---

+`pf-accordion`:
-`pf-accordion-panel`: - adding overflow hidden to the body tag for an issue where the border would not span the whole height of the panel.
+  - fixed issue where accent would not display full height if the following conditions were met:
+    - `pf-accordion` was set to `large`
+    - `pf-accordion-panel` slotted content had padding or margins